PLSysSec/lio/lio/examples/dclabels.md

            , lerrLabels       = ["Bob" %% ("Alice" \/ "Bob")] }
 ```

-What does do all these fields mean mean?
+What do all these fields mean?

 * `lerrContext` gives us a "stack-trace".
 If we wrap an LIO action `act` by `withContext "act"` then LIO will keep track of this when it throws an exception, so we can more easily figure out where the exception was thrown.